xiv-gear-planner/gear-planner/CONTRIBUTING.md

 5. Add a GUI for your sim in `sim_guis.ts`.
 There are two default GUIs that can be used, `BaseUsageCountSimGui` for count-based sims and `BaseMultiCycleSimGui` for cycle sims.
 Optionally, you can write a custom UI in `packages/frontend/src/scripts/sims`, and register it instead.
-A custom UI can show sim-specific things like custom options, and gauge state throughout the rotation.
+A custom UI can show sim-specific things like custom sim settings, and gauge state throughout the rotation.

 The main method for simulation logic is `async simulate(set: CharacterGearSet): Promise<SimResult> {}`.